destroyer22719/Alphabetical-Sort-ICS4U-Culminating/README.md

 ## Why you chose certain processes to be recursive

-I chose the `quickSort` function to be recursive because that's how it's supposed to be implemented
+I chose the `quickSort` function to be recursive because that's how it's supposed to be implemented.

+## Why you implemented the search and/or sorting methods that you chose

+Because quick sort is the best algorithm out of all the available ones, especially for large amounts of data.
+Bubble sort needs to re-iterate the entire array every time something is out of order which is time consuming.
+Insertion sort is okay except for large amount of values it has to always keep on going back to find where is the right index to put the element.
+Selection sort is also not as good for large data sets as it has to iterate, and swap through every element. quick sort is better because it can break the array into smaller datasets which is ideal for large data sets.

+## Why the program reads/writes to a file, and how is this useful to the program

+The program reads the file to know what to sort in the first place and outputs to a file for the user the user to see the sorted values.